Free Energy Landscapes, Diffusion Coefficients, and Kinetic Rates from Transition Paths: Theoretical Methods

 The rate can be computed numerically by shooting $N_s$ MD simulations from $q^*$ with random atomic velocities drawn for the Maxwell-Boltzmann distribution: for a given $t$, $k(t)$ is the product of the sum of initial velocities for trajectories ending up in $B$, divided by the total number of shots $N_s$, and of a term containing information about the free energy barrier

-We remark that for rare transitions with overdamped one-dimensional dynamics it is possible to compute the rate as an integral over the free energy and diffusion landscapes \cite{Jungblut16}, however we prefer to follow here a general scheme, that can be applied both to MD simulations and to Langevin equations of any form.
+We remark that for rare transitions with overdamped one-dimensional dynamics it is also possible to compute the MFPT (the inverse of the rate) as an integral over the free energy and diffusion landscapes:

+where, in the typical case of the escape from a well (even though the formula is general), $q_0$ is the initial position in the well, $a$ is the position of a reflective boundary located on the opposite side as the transition barrier, and $b$ is the position of an absorbing boundary located beyond the barrier.~\cite{Jungblut16} In the following, we adopt as location of the absorbing boundary $b$ the first minimum in ($\frac{\mathrm{d}}{dq})k^{-1}$ beyond the free energy barrier.